Harvest Director, Maree Herath, gives her five best tips to getting your candidates over the line.

 Getting candidates over the line is something that needs to be focused on from the very start of the recruitment process.
 If a candidate has a bad experience they might turn down the role, not consider future opportunities with your company and proceed to tell their network about the bad experience they had with your company.

-- Communicate with your recruitment consultant or candidates often.
 Many companies and managers have a number of priorities.
-Particularly in today’s lean management times.
 Often recruitment sits to the side of core business decisions.
 The problem that arises is the silence.
 Silence in how an organisation wants to move forward with their preferred candidate/s.
 After such a long process making candidates wait even longer can be perceived as ill-mannered.

-- Formalise offers quickly.
 Make sure once the verbal offer is accepted you get the written contract/letter of employment to them ASAP!
 We had an instance where a candidate was told they would receive an offer in writing within seven business days.
-14 days later they had received it and took a counter offer from their current employer…..
-The candidate was given too much time to think about it and felt more comfortable with the company they knew.
+14 days later they had received it and took a counter offer from their current employer….. the candidate was simply given too much time to think about it and felt more comfortable with the company they knew.
 They had lost confidence in the new organisation because things just took too long.